Replit vs GitHub Codespaces: Which Cloud IDE Fits Your Workflow Best?

 GitHub Codespaces AI Integration

 Codespaces integrates with GitHub's AI features including Copilot for code completion and suggestions.
-While not built into the core platform, developers can use Copilot and other AI extensions within their codespaces environment.
+Developers can use Copilot and other AI extensions within their codespaces environment.
 The AI assistance focuses primarily on code completion, suggestions, and basic automation rather than full application generation.

 AI features available include: